History of water supply and sanitation: Activated sludge process

 Most cities in the Western world added more effective systems for sewage treatment in the early 20th century, after scientists at the University of Manchester discovered the sewage treatment process of activated sludge in 1912.

 Toilets

 With the onset of the Industrial Revolution and related advances in technology, the flush toilet began to emerge into its modern form in the late 18th century, (See Development of the modern flush toilet.)
+At the Great Exhibition of 1851 held at Hyde Park in London, George Jennings installed the first public flush toilets.

 In urban areas, toilets are typically connected to a municipal sanitary sewer system, while in more rural areas they are usually connected to an onsite sewage facility (septic system).
 Where this is not feasible or desired, dry toilets are an alternative option.

-Water supply

-An ambitious engineering project to bring fresh water from Hertfordshire to London was undertaken by Hugh Myddleton, who oversaw the construction of the New River between 1609 and 1613.
-The New River Company became one of the largest private water companies of the time, supplying the City of London and other central areas.
-The first civic system of piped water in England was established in Derby in 1692, using wooden pipes, which was common for several centuries.
-The Derby Waterworks included waterwheel-powered pumps for raising water out of the River Derwent and storage tanks for distribution.